sjt-github/Hemberg-scRNA-seq-Course/docs/04-exprs-constr.md

+Many analyses of scRNA-seq data take as their starting point an __expression matrix__.
+By convention, the each row of the expression matrix represents a gene and each column represents a cell.
+Each entry represents the expression level of a particular gene in a given cell.
+The units by which the expression is meassured depends on the protocol and the normalization strategy used.

 ## Reads QC

 The output from a scRNA-seq experiment is a large collection of cDNA reads.
 The first step is to ensure that the reads are of high quality.
 The quality control can be performed by using standard tools, such as [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) or [Kraken](http://www.ebi.ac.uk/research/enright/software/kraken).